UsualTax3/MA_zero123/README.md

 # Fine-Tuning Diffusion Models for Novel View Synthesis

-This repository contains the code and instructions associated with the Master's Thesis submitted to the **Computer Vision & Learning Group (CompVis)**, Faculty of Mathematics, Computer Science, and Statistics, Ludwig Maximilian University of Munich (LMU).
+This repository contains the code and instructions associated with the Master's Thesis **Computer Vision & Learning Group (CompVis)**
+Faculty of Mathematics, Computer Science, and Statistics Ludwig Maximilian University of Munich (LMU).

 ## Overview